 A problem arises that many who embrace twice lost always lost have never thought about and that involves King David when in adultery and murder.
 If it really is twice lost always lost, then did David lose his salvation through such vile wickedness?
 They would have to say NO, since David is now in heaven.
 Hence, they are then indirectly saying one can commit such evil (as he did) and remain saved, which is a license for immorality.
 The truth is: King David lost his salvation by those sins (Ezek.
 18:24; 33:18; Rom.
 8:13; James 5:19,20; etc.) and later got it back.

 Heb.
 6:4-6 is ONLY referring to people who committed eternal sin (not adultery, murder, drunkenness, etc.) so they could return to the synagogues.
 Hence, the sin of those referred to in Heb.
 6:4-6 was not forgivable (as all other sins are), and therefore, they couldn't be renewed again by repentance (Heb.
 6:6) as others can.
 (By the way, we know, among other ways, Heb.
 6:4-6 is referring to people who were saved at one time because it alludes to them repenting in the past.)

-This brings up another issue, namely, for those who backslide, like the prodigal, and sincerely desire to return to God, but think they have been away from God too long or sinned too much.
+This brings up another issue, namely, for those who backslide, like the prodigal son, and sincerely desire to return to God, but think they have been away from God too long or sinned too much.
 Such repentant people are very distraught and tortured in their minds because they don't know the truth that they can indeed come back to salvation again and once more get off the road to hell.
 They can be renewed again by repentance.
 However, the twice lost always lost teaching would horrendously deny this fact.
 Unforturately, some who oppose once saved always saved like David Pawson teach that way.
 Please consult our books and this other article for more information.
 Click Backslider, God Wants You Back.
 Remember: twice lost always lost is NOT true!